-If paying by mail or placed in the drop box, you must enclose the full bill (both the taxpayers & tax collector's copy of the bill and a self addressed stamped envelope with your payment.
+If paying by mail, you must enclose the full bill (both the taxpayers & tax collector's copy of the bill and a self addressed stamped envelope with your payment.
 If paying in person, you must bring the full bill (taxpayers & tax collector's copy) and a stamped paid receipt will be given in person.

 If you follow the directions above, you will receive a return receipt.